peteroupc/peteroupc.github.io/suppcolor.md

 - **Light-mixture** color spaces are based on mixtures of colored light sources (such as RGB, red&ndash;green&ndash;blue).
 (The term "additive mixture" is better used to mean [**_additive mixture of color stimuli_**](http://eilv.cie.co.at/term/24), rather than light mixture.)
 - **Colorant-mixture** color spaces are based on mixtures of inks, dyes, or other colorants (such as CMYK, cyan&ndash;magenta&ndash;yellow&ndash;black). ("Subtractive mixture" is an inferior term.)
 - **Hue-based** color spaces have three dimensions, one of which is hue.
-Examples include HSL, HSV, and CIE _L\*C\*h_.
+Examples include HSL, HSV, and CIE (International Commission on Illumination) _L\*C\*h_.
 - **Light/dark** color spaces have three dimensions, one of which is a light/dark dimension.
 Examples include HSL, CIE _L\*C\*h_, CIE XYZ, and Y&prime;C<sub>_B_</sub>C<sub>_R_</sub>.
 Of these color spaces:
 - **Opponent** color spaces are light/dark color spaces arranged in three axes: black/white, red/green, and blue/yellow.
 Examples include CIELAB and Hunter L,a,b.
 - It's discouraged to speak of **"device-dependent"** and **"device-independent"** color spaces, because the difference between the two is not always clear.
-While color spaces based on how humans perceive color, such as XYZ, may be considered "device independent", some RGB color spaces may also be, depending on whether they are convertible, without loss, to XYZ and back (_colorimetric color spaces_).
+While color spaces based on how humans perceive color, such as XYZ, may be considered "device independent", some RGB (red&ndash;green&ndash;blue) color spaces may also be, depending on whether they are convertible, without loss, to XYZ and back (_colorimetric color spaces_).

 <a id=Primary_Colors></a>